AaronYALai/Seq2seqAttn_ECM/emotionregressor/README.md

 The provided model has following configurations:

-**Embeddings**: 128-dimensional embeddings with vocabulary size 1000 representing integers from 0 to 999.
+**Embeddings**: 128-dimensional embeddings with vocabulary size equal to number of tokens.

 **Encoder**: 2-layer bi-directional LSTM with 256 hidden units.